 This photograph from the 1930s shows the facade of no. 1 Church Street without the rendering.

-Note the No. 3 is still rendered.
+Note the No. 3 is still covered in rendering.

 Image: Godalming Museum, ref 3090